niisaban/biomedical-ml-tb-biomarker-discovery/README.md

 ## Citation
-f this repository, workflow, figures, dashboard, or companion manuscript contributes to your research, teaching, or derivative work, please cite:
+If this repository, workflow, figures, dashboard, or companion manuscript contributes to your research, teaching, or derivative work, please cite:

 **Hammond AS.** *Machine Learning–Driven Biomarker Discovery for Tuberculosis Using Human Transcriptomic Data.
 GitHub Repository, 2026.*